jmbhughes/jmbhughes.github.io/content/_index.md

 max_posts = 3
 +++

-I'm a computer scientist working at the Southwest Research Institute to understand the Sun better.
+I'm a computer scientist working at the Southwest Research Institute to better understand the Sun and heliosphere.